What are the best anti-anxiety medications?

-Many people have success with anti anxiety medications, and other people have no success at all.
-Some people react badly to the drugs and get severe side effects, others find they don’t work, and others take an almost ethical stance that psychiatric medicine is wrong.
 Drugs used to treat anxiety and panic attacks are normally either Selective Serotonin Re-uptake Inhibitors (SSRI) such as Prozac, Celexa, Lexapro etc, or Benzodiazapines such as Valium, Xanax, and Lorazepam.
 The former take several weeks to work while the latter normally take effect within an hour and can be used on an as needed basis (depending on your doctor’s advice!!).
+Nowadays doctors also prescribe Serotonin–norepinephrine reuptake inhibitors (SNRIs) for anxiety.

-Which are best?
+Which Medications are Best?

 Speak to your doctor about drugs and avoid the temptation cheap online pharmacies.
 I would say that unless your anxiety is acute or you suffer severe panic attacks you probably do not need heavy tranquillisers such as Xanax, Valium, Klonopin and the like.
 When you factor in the dangers of dependence and addiction you may as well give them a miss or use them extremely sparingly.

 People often ask which anti-anxiety medication is best.
 The answer is that every drug and pill works differently for different people so that question can not be answered.
 I was once told by a highly accomplished therapist that Lexapro (escitalopam) was the best only to meet the same day a doctor who refused to prescribe it, insisting that Celexa (citalopam) was the only way forward.
-It is generally accepted that Paxil (paroxetine), also known as Seroxat, id one of the hardest meds to quit due to it's half life.
+It is generally accepted that Paxil (paroxetine), also known as Seroxat, id one of the hardest SSRI meds to quit due to it’s half life.

 The bottom line is: talk to your doctor and make sure drugs are not your only defence against anxiety, panic attacks, and depression.
 You need to tackle underlying causes as well.
 And don't try and use over the counter medication or drugs to tackle anxiety and panic, it won't work and some of that stuff can be dangerous if taken repeatedly.